KaiserMighty/SFSUGameDev/README.md

 **You can do this with the `pushUpdate` Python script by running `python pushUpdate.py` from a terminal in the repo's root directory and entering the passphrase when it asks.**

 If the script does not work for whatever reason, you can do it manually by following the steps below:
-Runn the command below (make sure to replace `droplet_ip` with the correct value) to upload the build directory.
+Run the command below (make sure to replace `droplet_ip` with the correct value) to upload the build directory.
 ```
 scp -i sfsugamedev_key -r build/* root@droplet_ip:/var/www/react-app
 ```